-Thus, we must determine whether the district court's other bases for departure are sufficient to take the case out of the "heartland" and support a downward departure.
+Thus, we must determine whether the district court's other bases for departure are sufficient to take the case out of the "heartland"8 and support a downward departure.
 In reviewing a departure based on multiple factors, we must consider whether a potential factor is already taken into account or specifically discouraged by the Guidelines.
 Koon v.
 United States, 518 U.S. 81, 96 (1996).
 To determine whether a circumstance was adequately taken into consideration by the Commission, Congress instructed courts to consider only the Sentencing Guidelines, policy statements, and official commentary of the Sentencing Commission.
 Koon, 518 U.S. at 92-93.

 Cases outside of the "heartland" of the Guidelines should be "extremely rare."
 U.S.S.G. § 5K2.0 commentary.
-If a factor is unmentioned in the Guidelines, the court must, after considering the structure and theory of both relevant individual Guidelines and the Guidelines taken as a whole, decide whether it is sufficient to take the case points was at the top of the range for category II.
+If a factor is unmentioned in the Guidelines, the court must, after considering the structure and theory of both relevant individual Guidelines and the Guidelines taken as a whole, decide whether it is sufficient to take the case out of the Guideline's heartland.
+Koon, 518 U.S. at 96.
+Thus, our charge is to determine if Rodriguez's "conduct significantly differs from the norm" to such a degree that departure is warranted.
+United States v.
+Roberts, 313 F.3d 1050, 1053 (8th Cir.
+2003).

-&lt;sup>8 In the absence of the characteristic or circumstance that distinguishes a case as sufficiently atypical to warrant a sentence different than that called for under the Guidelines, a sentence outside the Guideline range is not authorized.
+8In the absence of the characteristic or circumstance that distinguishes a case as sufficiently atypical to warrant a sentence different than that called for under the Guidelines, a sentence outside the Guideline range is not authorized.
 See 18 U.S.C. § 3553(b).